y-a-n-n/laterball-server/README.md

 ## Twitter bot

-A Twitter bot tweets the ratings for 4- and 5-start games (maximum one per kickoff time, maximum one every 4 hours) to [@laterball](https://twitter.com/laterball)
+A Twitter bot tweets the ratings for 4- and 5-star games (maximum one per kickoff time, maximum one every 4 hours) to [@laterball](https://twitter.com/laterball)

 ## Hosting and deployment

 This repository contains a GitHub action for deploying to Google App Engine, provided the appropriate secrets are set in the repository.
 The required secrets are defined in the `application.conf` file.
-The action runs every time a new tag is pushed to master.
+The action runs every time a new tag is pushed to main.

 ## Future work